From a Spirit Winter Percussion press release:

-Spirit Winter Percussion (www.spiritwp.org), is a Cape Cod-based ensemble under the direction of Richard K. Pugsley (Director) and Ian Hale (Ensemble Director).
-Every year the group immerses itself in a richly educational process of developing a dynamic indoor show combining music, marching, dance and drama in an explosively energetic art form.
-The season culminates at the WGI World Championships in Dayton, Ohio, where Spirit earned the Gold medal in their division in 2012, the Bronze in 2013, advanced to the Open Class division in 2014, earned the Gold medal in that division in 2015 and most recently, won the Silver medal in 2016.
+Spirit Winter Percussion, a Cape Cod based ensemble, is open to young people ranging in age from 10-22.
+Each year the group immerses itself in a richly educational process of developing a dynamic indoor show combining music, marching, dance, and drama in an explosively energetic art form.
+The season culminates at the Winter Guard International (WGI) World Championships in Dayton, Ohio, where they earned the Gold medal in 2012, the Bronze in 2013, jumped up to open class in 2014, and won the Gold medal in that division in 2015.

-In addition to teaching the rudiments of music and marching, the experience of Winter Percussion helps young people to develop essential life skills of leadership, teamwork, discipline, empathy, and respect.
-Spirit Winter Percussion is open to any young person under age 22, and provides members with an experienced and dedicated staff of instructors, life coaches, mentors and alumni dedicated to Giving Back and helping the impossible become possible.
-The ensemble regularly offers school assemblies and public performances for the wider community on Cape Cod, and hosts an annual Day of Percussion featuring world-class percussion artists for a day of free clinics and performances offered to students throughout New England.
+In addition to teaching young people the rudiments of music and marching, the experience of Winter Percussion offers them an education in life itself – including teamwork, discipline, empathy, and respect.
+Spirit Winter Percussion provides members with an experienced and dedicated staff or instructors, life coaches, mentors and alumni dedicated to Giving Back and helping the impossible become possible.
+Learn more at www.spiritwp.org.

-Ian Hale, Percussion Director, studied with Dr. Glenn Price at the University of Calgary where he received his BA in percussion performance, and received his MA from the University of Massachusetts at Amherst, where he studied with Eduardo Leandro and Thom Hannum.
+Ian Hale, Spirit Percussion Director, studied with Dr. Glenn Price at the University of Calgary where he received his BA in percussion performance, and received his MA from the University of Massachusetts at Amherst, where he studied with Eduardo Leandro and Thom Hannum.
 He has studied marimba with Leigh Howard Stevens, Gordon Stout, and She-e-Wu.
-He has taught percussion for the Glassmen, the Magic of Orlando, the Madison Scouts, Carolina Crown, the Cadets, and is presently on staff with the Boston Crusaders Drum & Bugle Corps.
-Ian was also a music faculty member at the University of Massachusetts at Amherst and Assistant Director of Bands for the Calgary Stampede Show band.
-He currently teaches and arranges for numerous bands and percussion ensembles across the United States and Canada.
-Ian is endorsed by Vic Firth, Remo, and Zildjian.
+He was a percussion staff member for DCI groups: the Glassmen, the Magic of Orlando, the Madison Scouts, and the Carolina Crown from 2005-2013; a music faculty member at the University of Massachusetts at Amherst from 2007-2008; and Assistant Director of Bands for the Calgary Stampede Showband from 2009-2011.
+He joined the Spirit staff in 2007, and became Percussion Director in 2008.